GETOfinance/sol-game/README.md

 # FEATURES

 A lightweight pixel multicharacter, Play To Earn dungeon game built using Amazon Q Developer generative AI-powered assistant on the Solana Blockchain.
-Our motivation is to enable users to own what you earn
+Our motivation is to enable users to own what they earn

 **GAME DATA IS STORED ON-CHAIN WHICH MEANS THAT THE USER CAN'T COLLECT TREASURE (SPL TOKENS) PREVIOUSLY COLLECTED**